linuxserver-archive/docker-openvpn-as/READMETEMPLATE.md

 ![http://linuxserver.io](http://www.linuxserver.io/wp-content/uploads/2015/06/linuxserver_medium.png)

-The [LinuxServer.io](https://www.linuxserver.io/) team brings you another quality container release featuring auto-update on startup, easy user mapping and community support.
+The [LinuxServer.io](https://www.linuxserver.io/) team brings you another quality container release featuring auto-update of dependencies on startup, easy user mapping and community support.
 Be sure to checkout our [forums](https://forum.linuxserver.io/index.php) or for real-time support our [IRC](https://www.linuxserver.io/index.php/irc/) on freenode at `#linuxserver.io`.

-# linuxserver/<container-name>
+# linuxserver/openvpn-as

 <Provide a short, concise description of the application.
 No more than two SHORT paragraphs.
 Link to sources where possible and include an image illustrating your point if necessary.
 Point users to the original applications website, as that's the best place to get support - not here.>

 ## Usage

 ```
-docker create --name=<container-name> -v /etc/localtime:/etc/localtime:ro -v <path to data>:/config -e PGID=<gid> -e PUID=<uid>  -p 1234:1234 linuxserver/<container-name>
+docker create --name=openvpnas -v <path to data>:/config -e PGID=<gid> -e PUID=<uid> -e TZ=<timezone> -e INTERFACE=<interface> --net=host --privileged linuxserver/openvpn-as
 ```

 **Parameters**

-* `-p 4242` - the port(s)
-* `-v /etc/localhost` for timesync - *optional*
-* `-v /config` -
+* `-v /config` - where openvpn-as should store configuration files
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
+* `-e TZ` for Timezone setting
+* `-e INTERFACE` setting interface for openvpn-as *default is eth0*

-It is based on phusion-baseimage with ssh removed, for shell access whilst the container is running do `docker exec -it <container-name> /bin/bash`.
+It is based on phusion-baseimage with ssh removed, for shell access whilst the container is running do `docker exec -it openvpnas /bin/bash`.

 ### User / Group Identifiers